lima1/ovrc4_signew/README.md

-# Risk prediction by meta-analysis for late stage ovarian cancer
+# Risk Prediction for late-stage ovarian cancer by meta-analysis of 1,622 patient samples: Biologic and Clinical Correlations

 To reproduce the results of the paper, simply fetch the entire repository using Mercurial with the